Misdemeanors

 A misdemeanor charge is any offense where the maximumpossible sentence is up to one year in the county jail.
 If the maximum sentence is more than a yearin the county jail, the charge would be a felony.
 If the maximum sentence is only to pay fines,it would be considered an infraction.

 There are some crimes, known as “wobblers,” which can becharged as a misdemeanor or a felony.
 The prosecutor will file the charge as amisdemeanor or felony based on the facts of the case, and other factors such asthe seriousness of the injury or the monetary value of the loss.
-Common wobblercharges include: DUI with injury (Vehicle Code 23153) domestic violence (PenalCode 273.5 or 243(e)) and theft with prior convictions (Penal Code 666).
+Common wobblercharges include: DUI with injury (Vehicle Code 23153) domestic violence (PenalCode 273.5 or 243(e)) and theft crimes with prior convictions (Penal Code 666).

 California DUI Misdemeanors